 Time Out says

 Four years ago, when the brawny blasts of Battleship could be heard from the snack bar of your local multiplex, Peter Berg was not necessarily the filmmaker you would have trusted to fashion a thoughtful, character-led drama around a real-life terror attack.
 Recently, however, he’s regained the personal touch of 2004’s Friday Night Lights: It’s just been amped up a bit.
-Mere months after Deepwater Horizon successfully married steely action smarts to a beating heart, he reteams with Mark Wahlberg for this muscular, street-level dramatization of 2013’s Boston Marathon bombing.
-Balancing the perspectives of perpetrators, policemen and victims with wiry tension and tender human interest, it’s not entirely the rah-rah flag-waving exercise the title promises; as Berg’s narrative expands across a city first paralyzed, then galvanized, by tragedy, the film culminates in a more inclusive celebration of community.
+Mere months after Deepwater Horizon successfully married steely action smarts to a beating heart, he reteams with Mark Wahlberg for this muscular, street-level dramatisation of 2013’s Boston Marathon bombing.
+Balancing the perspectives of perpetrators, policemen and victims with wiry tension and tender human interest, it’s not entirely the rah-rah flag-waving exercise the title promises; as Berg’s narrative expands across a city first paralysed, then galvanised, by tragedy, the film culminates in a more inclusive celebration of community.

 Cast and crew